Information for patients

 Introduction

-If you have diabetes or heart disease, you may have been advised to follow a reduced fat diet to minimise your risk of developing complications, such as a heart attack or stroke.
+If you have diabetes or heart diseases, it is advised to decrease the amount of saturated fat in your diet to reduce the risk of developing complications such as a heart attack or stroke.
+This is why it is important that you choose suitable foods to stay healthy.

 Foods high in sugar and fat contain a lot of energy and can therefore help with weight gain.
 However, you should choose these wisely as some foods and drinks may be better than others.

 To gain weight you need to be eating and drinking more calories than you are using up.
 If you have a poor appetite, it may be difficult to increase your portion sizes at meal times.
+Because of this, you will need to increase how often you eat and increase the calorie content of meals.

-What can I do to help myself?
+What else can I do to help myself?

 To help gain weight in a healthier way, you can try adding the following to your diet: